The Magic of Mascara

 Water-proof vs. Non water-proof

-Non water-resistant products are generally water-based and are made from soft surfactants, animal derived waxes, vegetal-based waxes, mineral origin waxes, pigments, thickening polymers and preservatives.
+Non water-resistant products are generally water-based and are made from soft surfactants, animal derived waxes, vegetable-based waxes, mineral origin waxes, pigments, thickening polymers and preservatives.
 Water-proof mascaras are generally oil-based and made from solvent-based paints or latex-based paints called acrylates.

 Common Ingredients